WebOfTrustInfo/verifiable-news/brainstorming.md

 Factual claims services can provide areas for comments and discussions.

 ### Fact-checking Factual Claims
-Factual claims services can convenience fact checkers.
+Factual claims services can convenience fact-checking organizations.

 ### Aggregating Factual Claims into Threads, Stories or Narratives
 Factual claims services can aggregate factual claims into threads, stories or narratives.